Oh no, you binged, it happened again! You find yourself in a binge, filled with regret and guilt after eating and you just don’t know what to do next.

 Self-soothing is an analogy of a friend hugging you and telling you it will all be okay.
 Except that you are that friend for yourself.
 Self-soothing can include many actions and thoughts and it will be unique to each person.
 However, it’s important to bring compassion into the picture.

 Use some of the 5 senses to self-soothe and think of your favourite ways to indulge in these senses (except food!).
-Perhaps go to your favourite picturesque nature spot where you feel inspired or a gallery if you love art.
-Maybe get out the essential oils in a diffuser or light-scented candles.
+Each one of my clients find their unique ways to reset and soothe.
+That could include going to their favourite picturesque nature spot where they feel inspired or a gallery if they love art.
+Getting out the essential oils in a diffuser or light-scented candles.
 Or maybe having a nice bath with bath salts and foam or listening to some relaxing music.
+Or simply breathing deeply while outside in the garden.

 Dress comfortably

-In the spirit of self-care, make sure you wear something comfortable and cosy.
+Making yourself feel good may not come naturally after a binge and may require a bit of effort.
+But try to wear something comfortable and cosy.
 If you are already feeling bloated and uncomfortable after a binge, the last thing you want is to get into tight or uncomfortable clothing.
 It may be a trigger for further restriction or binge-eating thoughts.

 Avoid trying on your old “gauge” jeans or that dress that you weren’t able to get into the last few months.
 Even if your mind might be trying to sabotage you right now because of an intense fear of weight gain.
 Remember, that worrying about it will just make you feel worse.
 So get your favourite lounge clothing out and get cosy!